SrI: SrImathE SatakOpAya nama: SrImathE rAmAnujAya nama: SrImath varavaramunayE nama:

 Adi – bathed (drenched/drowned)

-adiyEn – I who is fully existing for bhagavAn
+adiyEn – I who am fully existing for bhagavAn

 vAy maduththu – keeping my mouth (which is the desire that is the tool to enjoy) ready

-parugi – consumed it (like a greatly thirsty person drinking water) for full satisfaction
+parugi – consumed it (like a very thirsty person drinking water) for full satisfaction

 kaLiththtEn – attained unsurpassed bliss.